shdlabs/SSTorytime/docs/howdoescontextwork.md

 When we are searching, we primarily use the original signal nodes.
 When we are filtering or narrowing a search, we use the `:: tags ::`.

+*Note that although context fragments interact in a graph, it is more in the manner of an ad hoc network.
+Context fragments are like "free radicals" in the chemistry of semantics.
+Trying to form a fixed graph of context fragments is a fools errand that would be extremely constly in memory and would quickly become outdated.
+It is constantly reshaping itself for the user.*

+We always divide context into:

+- ambient (overlap) cases and
+- the rest (which are specially intended parts)

+and record these separately.
+Intentional parts become irrelevant after a short time because they are not reused.
+But ambient parts are reused for longer, so we keep mainly ambient context as clusters to tell the user the previous contexts in which something occurred.
+Additionally, we keep path search cases separate from ad hoc lookups, and these have different intentionality.

 ## Context in the `text2N4L` tool

 When we are scanning raw text using the helper tool, we can generate the (+) donor